MIT-LCP/mimic-website/content/tutorials/intro_to_mimic-iii.md

 ## 5. Patient age and Mortality

 To determine the adult mortality rate, we must first determine adult patients.
 We define adults as those patients who are 15 or more years old at the date of their first admission.
 To perform this query, we must first combine the patients and admissions tables to find patient admission dates, and their date of birth.
 Please note that the table naming in the query below.
-We have denoted 'admissions' with 'a' and 'patients' with 'p':
+We have denoted 'admissions' with the alias 'a' and 'patients' with alias 'p':

 ``` sql
 SELECT p.subject_id, p.dob, a.hadm_id, a.admittime, p.hospital_expire_flag